DeepQuantum: A PyTorch-based Software Platform for Quantum Machine Learning and Photonic Quantum Computing: Quantum Computing with Qubits

-Collectively, these components form a unified framework that allows users to construct quantum algorithms flexibly and efficiently.
-Since variational parameters can be natively encoded into a \texttt{QubitCircuit}, these methods are essential for VQAs and other hybrid quantum-classical workflows.
+Collectively, these components form a unified and end-to-end differentiable framework that allows users to construct quantum algorithms flexibly and efficiently.
+Since variational parameters can be natively encoded into a \texttt{QubitCircuit}, this architecture is exceptionally well-suited for VQAs and other hybrid quantum-classical workflows.

 Output: